cryptodev1990/mercator/dev-notes/feature-wishlist.md

 - [ ] Large data uploads with high fidelity
  - [ ] Tiling the data that gets uploaded
+- [ ] Shape "namespaces" - provide a directory structure for shapes
 - [ ] Hosting OSM data?
 - [ ] Snapping in the UI
 - [ ] Search on shapes